Functions for Working with IPv4 and IPv6 Addresses

 isIPv6String

 Determines whether the input string is an IPv6 address or not.
-If string
+If string is IPv4 address returns 0.

 Syntax